Ashwin-S-Nambiar/add-to-cart/README.md

 Live: https://add-to-a-shopping-list.netlify.app/

 ***An app for taking down items as a list mainly as a shopping list, made for mobile phones.
-The items added are available as tiles in the screen and when clicked gets deleted.***
+The items added are available as tiles in the screen and when clicked gets deleted.
+Makes use of Firebase to store the list items.***

 ## ⚒️ Built with:
 - HTML 5
 - CSS 3
 - JavaScript
+- Firebase

 ## 📷 Screenshots: